red-scorp/RP2040-ProMini/README.md

 - USB data pins on the side connector
 - SWD debugging pins on the side connector
 - (v1.0 - v1.1) LDO-based 3.3V power supply with a maximum 16V input
-- (v2.0 - v3.0) Bock-Boost converter based 3.3V power supply with input range of 2.5V-12V
+- (v2.0 - v3.0) Buck-Boost converter based 3.3V power supply with input range of 2.5V-12V
 - Supports both SOIC and WSON flash packages
 - Flat back side enables use as a sub-assembly
 - Two cut points to reduce power consumption of unused components